ARMANTWOX/bolbol-engine/README.md

 # bolbol-engine (minimal)

-This project contains a small OpenGL renderer in `opengl/` and a `main.cpp` that opens a GLFW window and draws a rotating triangle.
+this project contains a small OpenGL renderer in `opengl/` and a `main.cpp` that opens a GLFW window and draws a rotating triangle.

 MSYS2 + g++ build instructions (Windows)

-1. Install MSYS2: https://www.msys2.org/ and open the "MSYS2 MinGW 64-bit" shell.

-2. Update packages and install dependencies:

 ```powershell
 pacman -Syu